You’ve started a new publication and you’ve made it yours. Now it’s time to spread the word! Here’s some advice on getting your first 100 signups.

 It can take time to build your email list, but the value of your list compounds over time.
 With each new person who subscribes, you increase your chances of those people telling their friends about it and getting that many more readers and signups.
 Be patient and keep at it!

-For more suggestions from other Substack writers, check out this discussion thread on our blog, as well as how Delia Cai of Deez Links got her first 2,000+ signups.
+For more suggestions from other Substack writers, check out this discussion thread on our blog, Abigail Koffler’s tips for growing your audience without a big social media following, as well as how Delia Cai of Deez Links got her first 2,000+ signups.

 Quotes have been lightly edited for readability.